roaet/wafflehaus/README.rst

 Role Router Configuration and Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+    Route
-Route: a WSGI stack that the role router will select that is a list of filters followed by an app
+        a WSGI stack that the role router will select that is a list of filters followed by an app
+    Roles
-Roles: a role value that is expected to be produced by the keystone context middleware.
+        a role value that is expected to be produced by the keystone context middleware.
 It is important that roles between routes are mutually exclusive, stack selection of overlaping roles is indeterminate, it is determined by the order roles are added to the paste config (ie, don't try to have overlapping roles/routes, it may or may not work depending on how its configured).

 The following sample paste.ini, created to support routing to different pipelines based on if a customer is of a particular role, will be used during the explanation of configuration (line-numbers on the left for clarity):

 Role Router consumption::